Administration API

 IFS= read -p $'user: \n' USER_NAME && IFS= read -s -p $'password: \n' PASSWORD && echo -n $USER_NAME:$PASSWORD | base64

 For example, the user and password admin:exasol corresponds to the authorization token YWRtaW46ZXhhc29s.
-When creating an HTTP request, you can add this token to the request.
-For example:
+When creating an HTTP request, you add this token to the request in this way:

 -H "Authorization: Basic YWRtaW46ZXhhc29s"